SpaceVim/SpaceVim/docs/documentation.md

 ```

 The `bootstrap_before` will be called after custom configuration file is loaded.
-And the `bootstrap_after` will be called after VimEnter autocmd.
+And the `bootstrap_after` will be called after Vim Enter autocmd.

 If you want to add custom `SPC` prefix key bindings, you can add them to bootstrap function, **be sure** the key bindings are not used in SpaceVim.